We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 PC and Mobile

-The format that introduced movie audiences to Dolby surround sound, Dolby Analog encodes four channels of audio onto a 35 mm film print.
+Dolby Analog, our original surround sound format, introduced audiences to surround sound by encoding four channels of audio onto a 35 mm film print.

 Dolby® Analog soundtracks contain Left, Center, Right, and Surround channels.